vcheeney/BoredApesTransfers/README.md

 # Bored Apes Transfers

-A simple web3 app that listens to Transfer events on the BYAC smart contract.
+A simple web3 app that listens to Transfer events on the BAYC smart contract.

 ## Table of contents <!-- omit in toc -->